 A "Hold(s) Failed" message may appear after clicking "I Want It" if no copy of an item is currently available for loan.
 Try placing an interlibrary loan request (Illiad) or contact us for more information.

 You will receive a notice that your hold has expired if the library cannot supply a copy of the item on which you placed an "I Want It" hold in the CAT.
 Holds may expire because items are missing from library shelves or are requested by instructors for course reserve.
 You can try the following to find another copy:

-- Request the item through Interlibrary Loan (ILLiad), E-ZBorrow or U-Borrow (Penn State students, faculty and staff only).
+- Request the item through Interlibrary Loan (ILLiad), E-ZBorrow (currently suspended) or U-Borrow (Penn State students, faculty and staff only).